A relational description of higher commutators in Mal'cev varieties: Strong cube terms, and clones of operations preserving commutators

-So, the term $q_2(y,x,z)$ is a~Mal'cev term and if $q$ is a~Mal'cev term then $q(y,x,z)$ is a~strong $2$-cube term.
+So, the term $q_2(y,x,z)$ is a~Mal'cev term, and if $q$ is a~Mal'cev term then $q(y,x,z)$ is a~strong $2$-cube term.
 The three identities for strong $3$-cube term are

-Strong cube terms are stricter version of cube terms introduced in \cite{bim+10}---every strong $n$-cube term is an~$n$-cube term.
+Strong cube terms are stricter version of cube terms introduced in \cite{bim+10}; a~$(2^n-1)$-ary term is an~\emph{$n$-cube term} if it satisfies

+whenever there is $i<n$ such that $x_{\tup k} = x_{\tup l}$ for all $\tup k, \tup l$ such that $k_i = l_i$.
+This gives $n$ two-variable identities compared to the $2^{n-1}$ variables used in the identities for strong cube terms.
+One can see that for $n\geq 2$ every strong $n$-cube term satisfies the identities of an~$n$-cube term; the $i$-th identity of a~cube term is implied by almost any identity for a~strong cube term except for the $i$-th one.

-\begin{lemma} Let $n\geq 2$.
-Then an~algebra has a~strong $n$-cube term if and only if it has a~Mal'cev term. \end{lemma} \begin{proof} As written in the above paraghraphs, one can define a~strong $2$-cube term from a~Mal'cev term and vice-versa.
-Observe that if $q_n$ is strong $n$-cube term and $q_2$ is a~strong $2$ cube term then the term
+\begin{lemma} The following is equivalent for any algebra $\al A$. \begin{enumerate} \item $\al A$ has a~strong $n$-cube term for all $n\geq 2$, \item $\al A$ has a~strong $n$-cube term for some $n\geq 2$, \item $\al A$ has a~Mal'cev term. \end{enumerate} \end{lemma} \begin{proof} From the observation in the above paragraphs, we know that the condition (3) is equivalent to \begin{enumerate} \item[(3')] $\al A$ has a~strong $2$-cube term. \end{enumerate} We will prove equivalence of (1), (2), and (3').
+The implication $(1) \to (2)$ is trivial.
+For $(2)\to (3')$ observe that if $q_n$ is a~strong $n$-cube term then \( q_2(x,y,z) = q_n(x,\dots,x,x,y,z) \) is a~strong $2$-cube term.
+For the last implication $(3') \to (1)$ we can construct strong cube terms by the recursion: